macacanigra-pl/the-mnl-website/docs/user-guide/type-suggestion.md

 ![type-suggestion](./assets/images/type_suggestion_7.png){title="Infer from the parent block"}

 /// caption
-Infer from the parent block
+Fig 4: Infer from the parent block
 ///

 The type constraint builder tries to infer the type from the attached input block first, then the parent block.